RiccardoScott1/postgres_text/article.md

 ## Core Functions for Full Text Search in PostgreSQL

+# ---- COMMENT ----
+I would restructure the article leading with the below section using just keywords, so that would be a quick reference style document.
+Then, again, splitting it into a longer version, this could be followed by the detailed guide.
+In the detailed part I would probably lead with the ranking algorithms and how they interact with search OR — probably a better option — make it a bit more explicit why using ranking with search is useful and how it could be used in a real life scenario.
+# ---- COMMENT END ----

 PostgreSQL offers a comprehensive toolkit for implementing full text search (FTS), from parsing documents to interpreting user queries.
 Below are the core functions involved, each serving a unique role in the search workflow.